hmhv/ASCAPIClient/docs/AppsAPI.md

 let id = "id_example" // String | the id of the requested resource
-let fieldsApps = ["fieldsApps_example"] // [String] | the fields to include for returned resources of type apps (optional) let include = ["include_example"] // [String] | comma-separated list of relationships to include (optional) let fieldsBetaAppReviewDetails = ["fieldsBetaAppReviewDetails_example"] // [String] | the fields to include for returned resources of type betaAppReviewDetails (optional) let fieldsGameCenterDetails = ["fieldsGameCenterDetails_example"] // [String] | the fields to include for returned resources of type gameCenterDetails (optional) let fieldsAppPriceSchedules = ["fieldsAppPriceSchedules_example"] // [String] | the fields to include for returned resources of type appPriceSchedules (optional) let fieldsCiProducts = ["fieldsCiProducts_example"] // [String] | the fields to include for returned resources of type ciProducts (optional) let fieldsAlternativeDistributionKeys = ["fieldsAlternativeDistributionKeys_example"] // [String] | the fields to include for returned resources of type alternativeDistributionKeys (optional) let fieldsReviewSubmissions = ["fieldsReviewSubmissions_example"] // [String] | the fields to include for returned resources of type reviewSubmissions (optional) let fieldsBetaGroups = ["fieldsBetaGroups_example"] // [String] | the fields to include for returned resources of type betaGroups (optional) let fieldsPromotedPurchases = ["fieldsPromotedPurchases_example"] // [String] | the fields to include for returned resources of type promotedPurchases (optional) let fieldsAppAvailabilities = ["fieldsAppAvailabilities_example"] // [String] | the fields to include for returned resources of type appAvailabilities (optional) let fieldsCustomerReviews = ["fieldsCustomerReviews_example"] // [String] | the fields to include for returned resources of type customerReviews (optional) let fieldsAppEvents = ["fieldsAppEvents_example"] // [String] | the fields to include for returned resources of type appEvents (optional) let fieldsBuilds = ["fieldsBuilds_example"] // [String] | the fields to include for returned resources of type builds (optional) let fieldsBetaLicenseAgreements = ["fieldsBetaLicenseAgreements_example"] // [String] | the fields to include for returned resources of type betaLicenseAgreements (optional) let fieldsMarketplaceSearchDetails = ["fieldsMarketplaceSearchDetails_example"] // [String] | the fields to include for returned resources of type marketplaceSearchDetails (optional) let fieldsAppClips = ["fieldsAppClips_example"] // [String] | the fields to include for returned resources of type appClips (optional) let fieldsAppInfos = ["fieldsAppInfos_example"] // [String] | the fields to include for returned resources of type appInfos (optional) let fieldsBetaAppLocalizations = ["fieldsBetaAppLocalizations_example"] // [String] | the fields to include for returned resources of type betaAppLocalizations (optional) let fieldsAppPricePoints = ["fieldsAppPricePoints_example"] // [String] | the fields to include for returned resources of type appPricePoints (optional) let fieldsInAppPurchases = ["fieldsInAppPurchases_example"] // [String] | the fields to include for returned resources of type inAppPurchases (optional) let fieldsPreReleaseVersions = ["fieldsPreReleaseVersions_example"] // [String] | the fields to include for returned resources of type preReleaseVersions (optional) let fieldsSubscriptionGroups = ["fieldsSubscriptionGroups_example"] // [String] | the fields to include for returned resources of type subscriptionGroups (optional) let fieldsAnalyticsReportRequests = ["fieldsAnalyticsReportRequests_example"] // [String] | the fields to include for returned resources of type analyticsReportRequests (optional) let fieldsAppPrices = ["fieldsAppPrices_example"] // [String] | the fields to include for returned resources of type appPrices (optional) let fieldsAppPreOrders = ["fieldsAppPreOrders_example"] // [String] | the fields to include for returned resources of type appPreOrders (optional) let fieldsAppStoreVersionExperiments = ["fieldsAppStoreVersionExperiments_example"] // [String] | the fields to include for returned resources of type appStoreVersionExperiments (optional) let fieldsGameCenterEnabledVersions = ["fieldsGameCenterEnabledVersions_example"] // [String] | the fields to include for returned resources of type gameCenterEnabledVersions (optional) let fieldsSubscriptionGracePeriods = ["fieldsSubscriptionGracePeriods_example"] // [String] | the fields to include for returned resources of type subscriptionGracePeriods (optional) let fieldsEndUserLicenseAgreements = ["fieldsEndUserLicenseAgreements_example"] // [String] | the fields to include for returned resources of type endUserLicenseAgreements (optional) let fieldsAppStoreVersions = ["fieldsAppStoreVersions_example"] // [String] | the fields to include for returned resources of type appStoreVersions (optional) let fieldsAppCustomProductPages = ["fieldsAppCustomProductPages_example"] // [String] | the fields to include for returned resources of type appCustomProductPages (optional) let fieldsAppEncryptionDeclarations = ["fieldsAppEncryptionDeclarations_example"] // [String] | the fields to include for returned resources of type appEncryptionDeclarations (optional) let fieldsTerritories = ["fieldsTerritories_example"] // [String] | the fields to include for returned resources of type territories (optional) let fieldsPerfPowerMetrics = ["fieldsPerfPowerMetrics_example"] // [String] | the fields to include for returned resources of type perfPowerMetrics (optional) let limitAppClips = 987 // Int | maximum number of related appClips returned (when they are included) (optional) let limitAppCustomProductPages = 987 // Int | maximum number of related appCustomProductPages returned (when they are included) (optional) let limitAppEncryptionDeclarations = 987 // Int | maximum number of related appEncryptionDeclarations returned (when they are included) (optional)
+let fieldsApps = ["fieldsApps_example"] // [String] | the fields to include for returned resources of type apps (optional) let fieldsAppEncryptionDeclarations = ["fieldsAppEncryptionDeclarations_example"] // [String] | the fields to include for returned resources of type appEncryptionDeclarations (optional) let fieldsCiProducts = ["fieldsCiProducts_example"] // [String] | the fields to include for returned resources of type ciProducts (optional) let fieldsBetaGroups = ["fieldsBetaGroups_example"] // [String] | the fields to include for returned resources of type betaGroups (optional) let fieldsAppStoreVersions = ["fieldsAppStoreVersions_example"] // [String] | the fields to include for returned resources of type appStoreVersions (optional) let fieldsPreReleaseVersions = ["fieldsPreReleaseVersions_example"] // [String] | the fields to include for returned resources of type preReleaseVersions (optional) let fieldsBetaAppLocalizations = ["fieldsBetaAppLocalizations_example"] // [String] | the fields to include for returned resources of type betaAppLocalizations (optional) let fieldsBuilds = ["fieldsBuilds_example"] // [String] | the fields to include for returned resources of type builds (optional) let fieldsBetaLicenseAgreements = ["fieldsBetaLicenseAgreements_example"] // [String] | the fields to include for returned resources of type betaLicenseAgreements (optional) let fieldsBetaAppReviewDetails = ["fieldsBetaAppReviewDetails_example"] // [String] | the fields to include for returned resources of type betaAppReviewDetails (optional) let fieldsAppInfos = ["fieldsAppInfos_example"] // [String] | the fields to include for returned resources of type appInfos (optional) let fieldsAppClips = ["fieldsAppClips_example"] // [String] | the fields to include for returned resources of type appClips (optional) let fieldsEndUserLicenseAgreements = ["fieldsEndUserLicenseAgreements_example"] // [String] | the fields to include for returned resources of type endUserLicenseAgreements (optional) let fieldsInAppPurchases = ["fieldsInAppPurchases_example"] // [String] | the fields to include for returned resources of type inAppPurchases (optional) let fieldsSubscriptionGroups = ["fieldsSubscriptionGroups_example"] // [String] | the fields to include for returned resources of type subscriptionGroups (optional) let fieldsGameCenterEnabledVersions = ["fieldsGameCenterEnabledVersions_example"] // [String] | the fields to include for returned resources of type gameCenterEnabledVersions (optional) let fieldsAppCustomProductPages = ["fieldsAppCustomProductPages_example"] // [String] | the fields to include for returned resources of type appCustomProductPages (optional) let fieldsPromotedPurchases = ["fieldsPromotedPurchases_example"] // [String] | the fields to include for returned resources of type promotedPurchases (optional) let fieldsAppEvents = ["fieldsAppEvents_example"] // [String] | the fields to include for returned resources of type appEvents (optional) let fieldsReviewSubmissions = ["fieldsReviewSubmissions_example"] // [String] | the fields to include for returned resources of type reviewSubmissions (optional) let fieldsSubscriptionGracePeriods = ["fieldsSubscriptionGracePeriods_example"] // [String] | the fields to include for returned resources of type subscriptionGracePeriods (optional) let fieldsGameCenterDetails = ["fieldsGameCenterDetails_example"] // [String] | the fields to include for returned resources of type gameCenterDetails (optional) let fieldsAppStoreVersionExperiments = ["fieldsAppStoreVersionExperiments_example"] // [String] | the fields to include for returned resources of type appStoreVersionExperiments (optional) let include = ["include_example"] // [String] | comma-separated list of relationships to include (optional) let limitAppClips = 987 // Int | maximum number of related appClips returned (when they are included) (optional) let limitAppCustomProductPages = 987 // Int | maximum number of related appCustomProductPages returned (when they are included) (optional) let limitAppEncryptionDeclarations = 987 // Int | maximum number of related appEncryptionDeclarations returned (when they are included) (optional)